getnikola/plugins/v7/hierarchical_pages/README.md

  - `about/team/nikola-tesla.de.rst`
  - `about/team/roberto-alsina.de.rst`

-and use the `slug` meta data (`.. slug: xxx`) to specify the german slug, Nikola will place the german output files so that the translations are available under the desired URLs!
+and use the `slug` meta data (`.. slug: xxx`) to specify the German slug, Nikola will place the German output files so that the translations are available under the desired URLs!

 If you use plain Nikola instead, the URLs would be: